lemppu/openrw/rwgame/config/README.md

 limited to only the methods used by another components and rest should be hidden inside private classes.
 Clear interfaces bring clarity.

+* Add clear namespaces to show the location of classes and functions.
+Ie. argumentparser would be "orw::game::config::argParser" etc.

+* Remove boost::program_options.
+Write either separate or common objects to parse configuration options from ini-file and command line arguments.

-* To parse configuration options from RWConfig.inc is 'smart' but at the expense of readability.
+* Parsing configuration options from RWConfig.inc is 'smart', but at the expense of readability.
 In the end, options tend to be quite static, so they should be defined as more readable and accessible form.